Sindex42/orthogonal-quest/README.md

 `python 3.7` and the Python package installer `pip 18.1` are required to install and play Orthogonal Quest.

-Please check that your system has these requirements before attempting Orthogonal Quest installation.

-To do this, open your operating system's terminal.
-Once there:

-1. Run `python3 -V`.
-You should see the output `Python 3.7.x`
-2. Run `pip3 -V`.
-If the output starts with `pip 18.1`, move on to the game installation section.

 If you do not have `python 3.7` or your version is less than `3.7`, you will need to install/upgrade it.
 The guides from DigetalOcean are recommended for this.
 They also cover installation of `pip`.
 The following are some examples but you may need